RuTaos/alpine_webdev/readme.md

 # What's it?
-This is a virtual machine with NGINX and PHP-FPM 7.
+This is a virtual machine with NGINX, PHP-FPM 7 and MariaDB (MySQL).
 It is based on Alpine Linux and works via Vagrant.

 # What's inside?
 * NGINX
 * PHP-FPM 7
 * Composer
+* MariaDB

 # How to install?
 * Clone this repo and execute ```vagrant up```;